jram860/BELLA-RCF-Stack/README.md

 ## Geometry Setup

 The calorimeter is a stack of alternating filter and detector layers.
-Once compiled, the `geomConfig.txt` file specifies the layer type (filter or detector), material, and thickness in the beam axis.
+The `geomConfig.txt` file specifies the layer type (filter or detector), material, and thickness in the beam axis.

 You can use any material included in the Geant4 NIST material catalog (https://geant4-userdoc.web.cern.ch/UsersGuides/ForApplicationDeveloper/html/Appendix/materialNames.html).
 You do not need to include the "G4_" prefix, but the material names must be in all caps.